-If a child discloses that he or she has been abused in some way, the member of staff/volunteer should:
+If a child discloses that he or she has been abused in some way, including peer on peer abuse, the member of staff/volunteer should:

-- Listen to what is being said without displaying shock or disbelief - Accept what is being said
+- Listen to what is being said without displaying shock or disbelief - Accept what is being said - Allow the child to talk freely - Reassure the child, but not make promises which it might not be possible to keep - Never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child. - Reassure him or her that what has happened is not his or her fault

-- Allow the child to talk freely - Reassure the child, but not make promises which it might not be possible to keep - Never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child. - Reassure him or her that what has happened is not his or her fault - Stress that it was the right thing to tell - Listen, only asking questions when necessary to clarify - Not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Make a written record (see Record Keeping) - Pass the information to the Designated Senior Person without delay.
+- Stress that it was the right thing to tell - Listen, only asking questions when necessary to clarify - Not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Pass the information to the Designated Senior Person without delay, via the appropriate channel.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.